How to Sew Bias Tape. The best 3 methods out there.

 Before you sew it, consider this tip.

-Instead of sewing right above the fold of the tape you are going to sew 1/16″ or ⅛” on the right.
+Instead of sewing right above the fold of the tape, you will sew 1/16″ or ⅛” on the right.

-This is to give us extra fabric that we will need at the end.
+This will give us extra fabric that we will need at the end.
 You will see why in a second.

 How to sew bias tape